Self-Help Tips for Managing Obsessive-Compulsive Disorderby Eileen Bailey Health Writer

 Accept that your OCD is interfering with your life

 Acceptance is always the first step to taking proactive steps to control your anxiety.
+Information and understanding are helpful, but healing and recovery often come by acknowledging how the illness is impacting your life and shifting your mindset.

 Keep a journal

 Write down your unwanted and intrusive thoughts, noting what rituals or compulsions you did to try to combat these thoughts.
+Be careful though, while journaling can help you objectively look at your thought patterns, it can also make you self-obsessed.
+Talk to your therapist about beneficial ways of using journaling.

 Try to slowly cut back on your compulsive behaviors